UFC on ESPN: Whittaker vs. Till: Background

 A welterweight bout between Ramazan Emeev and Shavkat Rakhmonov was expected to take place at the event.
 However, Rakhmonov was forced to withdraw due to injury on July 2 and replaced by Niklas Stolze.

 Umar Nurmagomedov was expected to face Nathaniel Wood in a bantamweight bout at this event.
 However, he pulled out on July 3 after his uncle, Abdulmanap Nurmagomedov (also the father of former UFC Lightweight Champion Khabib Nurmagomedov), died from complications related to COVID-19.
 He was replaced by promotional newcomer John Castañeda.

 A women's strawweight bout between former Invicta FC and UFC Women's Strawweight Champion Carla Esparza and Marina Rodriguez was scheduled for UFC on ESPN: Kattar vs. Ige nine days earlier.
 However, a Rodriguez cornerman tested positive for COVID-19 and the bout was cancelled.
 Rodriguez had her test come back negative, but the bout was scrapped due to precautionary reasons.
 They were rescheduled for this event.

 Justin Tafa was expected to face Raphael Pessoa in a heavyweight bout at this event.
-However, he pulled out on July 15 due to unknown reasons and was replaced by Tanner Boser.
+However, he pulled out on July 15 for unknown reasons and was replaced by Tanner Boser.

 At the weigh-ins, Francisco Trinaldo weighed in at 160 pounds, four pounds over the lightweight non-title fight limit.
 His bout proceeded at a catchweight and he was fined 30% of his purse, which went to his opponent Jai Herbert.